Sparvriend/Master-Thesis/README.md

 The JSON configuration files are used to run experiments with different hyperparameter setups.
 Each of the arguments in the JSON files are explained here:

-    Model: The model the experiment is run with, ususally MobileNetV2 or ShuffleNetV2.
+    Model: The model the experiment is run with, ususally MobileNetV2.
     Criterion: Experiment criterion for calculating the loss, usually CrossEntropyLoss
     Optimizer: The optimizer used to update the weights of the model in backpropagation, usually SGD.
     Scheduler: The learning rate scheduler used for updating the learning rate of the model.
 Usually MultiStepLR.